JessieChiu1/Misfit_Client/README.md

 ```

 ## File structures and file you will need to create
-    public                              # static file and logos
+    public

     src
-    ├── components                      # database connection configuration
+    ├── components
-    │   └── layout                      # components associated with the header and footer
+    │   ├── layout                      # components associated with the header and footer
-    │       └── filter.js               # take the 3 filterMenu.js component to have all 3 styles in the nav bar
+    │   │   ├── filter.js               # take the 3 filterMenu.js component to have all 3 styles in the nav bar
-    │       └── filterMenu.js           # Dropdown filter for Masculine/Feminine/Androgynous
+    │   │   ├── filterMenu.js           # Dropdown filter for Masculine/Feminine/Androgynous
-    │       └── footer.js               # the whole footer at the bottom
+    │   │   ├── footer.js               # the whole footer at the bottom
-    │       └── header.js               # the whole header that compromise of the filter/toggleMenu/userHeader
+    │   │   ├── header.js               # the whole header that compromise of the filter/toggleMenu/userHeader
-    │       └── toggleMenu.js           # hamburger dropdown menu
+    │   │   ├── toggleMenu.js           # hamburger dropdown menu
-    │       └── userHeader.js           # login/signup button at the top of the header
+    │   │   └── userHeader.js           # login/signup button at the top of the header
-    │   └── providers                   # all providers (useContext)
+    │   ├── providers                   # all providers (useContext)
-    │       └── AuthProvider.js         # useContext for storing the user/token information
+    │   │   └── AuthProvider.js         # useContext for storing the user/token information
+    │   ├── postCard                    # all providers (useContext)
+    │   │   ├── comment.js              # comment container
+    │   │   ├── postCard.js             # whole PostCard
+    │   │   └── singleCommentCard.js    # single comment component
-    │   └── editPostForm.js
+    │   ├── editPostForm.js
     │   └──  newPostForm.js
-    │   └── postCard.js
+    │   └── accordionItems.js           # single accordion item for FAQs and Misfit Guideline Page
     │
     ├── hooks
+    │   ├── useComment.js               # useEffect hook to fetch comments from backend for rendering
-    │   ├── usePost.js                  # useEffect hook to fetch posts from backend for rendering
+    │   └── usePost.js                  # useEffect hook to fetch posts from backend for rendering
     │
     ├── pages                           # actual pages
     ├── services                        # functions that fetch data from backend
     │   ├── auth-service.js
+    │   ├── comment-service.js
     │   ├── photo-service.js
     │   └── post-service.js
     │